impermeable/waterproof-river/README.md

 - `@River /hint` tells River that you want a hint.
 - `@River /syntaxHelp` directly tells River that you want help with the syntax.
+- `@River /translateProof` instructs River to translate the proof at the cursor into Waterproof syntax.

 ### 2. Freeform chat